-Utah police say they shot, killed man near a high school
+Utah police say they killed armed man near a high school

 Three officers from the department are on administrative leave and the Davis County protocol team is currently investigating the fatal shooting.

-Police say their body cameras were on at the time of the incident.
+Police said their body cameras were on at the time of the incident.

 This is the first fatal police shooting in the department’s history, KUTV-TV reported.